 A large polymer such as DNA, RNA, protein, lipid or polysaccharide. –the four types of macromolecules are: Carbohydrates, Lipids, Proteins, and Nucleaic Acids….

-m/q m/z macro- macroarray macromeres macromolecule macrophage Macrorestriction map macula Magnesium (Mg) Magnetic Resonance Imaging (MRI) major histocompatibility complex (MHC) malaise Malignant malonate Mammogram mandible mantle manual titration Manx MAO-B inhibitor MAP kinases map unit MAPK mapping mapping function Marfan’s syndrome margin marginal zone marker marker retention mass mass number Mass spectr…
+m/q m/z macro- macroarray macromeres macromolecule macrophage Macrorestriction map macula Magnesium (Mg) Magnetic Resonance Imaging (MRI) Magnetic resonance spectroscopy major histocompatibility complex (MHC) malaise Malignant malonate Mammogram mandible mantle manual titration Manx MAO-B inhibitor MAP kinases map unit MAPK mapping mapping function Marfan’s syndrome margin marginal zone marker marker retentio…

 Measure of molecular weight or mass.
 One hydrogen atom has mass of 1 Da, so 1 Da = 1 g/mol.
 Proteins and other macromolecule molecular weights are usually measured in kDa or kD (kilodaltons) – 1000 Da.
 Average amino acid = 110 Da….

 The process in which bacterial cells are grown in the presence of radiolabelled precursors of macromolecule synthesis (DNA, protein, fatty acids and peptidoglycan).
 Blocks to radiolabel incorporation can identify a mutant defect or the cellular target of an antimicrobial compound….